 Board of Education Approval: The Board of Education appointed a District wide School Safety Team, comprised of representatives of the school board, administrators, faculty, staff, parent organizations, students, school safety personnel and other individuals, to develop the plan.
-It provides standard procedures to guide staff and students of the Onondaga Central School District when responding to an emergency.
+It provides standard procedures to guide staff and students with respect to the Onondaga Central School District when responding to an emergency.
 It also sets forth the required drills to keep staff and students familiar with the standard response procedures.
-This plan was adopted by the Board of Education on { date }.
+This plan was adopted by the Board of Education on August 29, 2023.